daireto/sqlactive/docs/api/active-record-mixin.md

     This function is deprecated since version 0.2 and will be removed in future versions.
     Use [`primary_key_name`](inspection-mixin.md#primary_key_name) property instead.

-> Gets the primary key name of the model.
+> Get the primary key name of the model.

 > ???+ warning
 >